DanRohde/blender-stuff/WFC 3D Generator/README.md

 ## Limitations and Known Issues
 * For neighbor restrictions to take effect, there must be more than one object in the source collection.
 * Region constraints don't work with all symmetry constraint variants
-* Dimensions constraints can cause empty cells
+* Dimensions constraints can cause empty cells, especially in conjunction with symmetry constraints

 ## Statistics: Constraint Properties per Object
 * Neighbor constraints: 28